-- 1 in 7 children and young people have witnessed domestic abuse.
+- 1 in 7 children and young people have experienced domestic abuse.

 - 62% of children who have lived with domestic abuse have also been directly harmed.

-- 2 in 3 Serious Case Reviews (where a child has died or been seriously harmed) feature domestic violence.
+- 2 in 3 Serious Case Reviews (where a child has died or been seriously harmed) feature domestic abuse.

 - A quarter of 13–18 year old girls report experiencing physical abuse in their own intimate partner relationships, and one-third report sexual abuse.